Semmelweis University: Doctoral College

-Semmelweis University's School of Ph.D.
-Studies has 7 Doctoral Schools: Basic Medicine, Clinical Medicine, Pharmaceutical Sciences, Mental Health Sciences, Neurosciences, Molecular Medicine and Pathological Sciences.
-Each school comprises 2 to 17 study programs that add up to over 40 programs.
-The Doctoral School of Semmelweis University integrates the research groups and programs of all Faculties entitled to issue Ph.D. degrees.
-The Doctoral School of Semmelweis University has around a hundred students obtaining their Ph.D. diplomas every year.
+Each school comprises 2 to 17 study programs that add up to over 100 topics.
+The Doctoral College of Semmelweis University integrates the research groups and programs of all Faculties entitled to issue Ph.D. degrees.
+The Doctoral College has around a hundred students obtaining their Ph.D. diplomas every year.
 The degrees are recognized by the European Union and are accepted in other countries.

 Research

 Research, development, and innovation at Semmelweis University take place in the areas of living natural sciences, and social sciences.
 Within these, life science R&D activities are the most prominent.
 The scientific areas connected to the Ph.D. programme are theoretical, clinical, molecular and multidisciplinary medicine, pharmaceutical sciences, mental health sciences, and pathological sciences.
 Physical science research is limited to certain segments of theoretical medicine and social science research is employed in the areas of mental health.

 R&D and training are incorporated into clinical and health sciences as well as into the university's educational activities and the curriculum.
 They are also included in the specialised networks operating at the university (e.g. nanotechnology, bioimaging, genomics, biobank), as well as in the research university modules (diagnostics, technology, therapy, prevention) and the collaborations which have been developing within these areas.

 Semmelweis University's collection of academic journals comprises printed material, online resources (databases, full text e-journals, e-books, etc.) that may be accessed both on-campus and off-campus.
 The Central Library provides access to more than 5,000 full text e-journals and specialised databases through its website.

 Patents connected to the University include the iKnife, a surgical device that is able to tell healthy and cancerous tissues apart immediately after the first cut, or the virtual 3D microscope, a device equipped with a microscope slide scanner able to scan 300 slides in one run and a 3D viewer that creates a spatial reconstruction of the serial specimen.